While Robert Herjavec may be best known as one of the sharks on ABC’s hit show “Shark Tank,” first and foremost, he is an entrepreneur.

 “People ask me if there is a quality or characteristic for entrepreneurs, are they born or made?” said Herjavec.
 “The one characteristic that I find in most people who start a business is, they are very comfortable and adaptable to change.
 I always say my greatest skill is if you throw me in the middle of the forest, I’ll figure out the game.”

-While adaptability may be a crucial factor in the ultimate success of a business, Herjavec also credits his success to being able to work in a field of which he is very knowledgeable.
+While adaptability may be a crucial factor in the ultimate success of a business, Herjavec also credits his success to being able to work in a field in which he is very knowledgeable.

 “The other thing I notice is that lots of other entrepreneurs make the mistake of changing fields all the time and start businesses where their knowledge level isn’t very high,” said Herjavec.
 “I always say to my kids, become an expert at something and become such an expert at it that you can walk into a room and people will pay you for your knowledge.”